radhe2205/state-search/README.md

             through A*.
 We continue this exploration untill goal state is reached.

 ### 3. Problems faced and design decisions:
-            Figuring out minimum moves required by a tile to reach its goal position.
+            1) Figuring out minimum moves required by a tile to reach its goal position.

+            2) To generate boards, We have created an extra function, which makes the move on the board and alters it.
+            So for example if I make R1 move on the board, then the solution will have L1 move.
+            Likewise If we make R1 D1 D3 move, then the correct solution will have L1 U1 U3 in the solution or less.